 Alcohol is a flammable liquid, and therefore alcohol processing centrifuges need to meet hazardous area classification requirements.

 The commercial printing industry uses ink in large quantities continuously.
-The ink gets contaminated with paper fibers, and other debris picked up during the printing process.
+The ink gets contaminated with paper fibers and other debris that is picked up during the printing process.

 The use of filters to clarify the ink is not always feasible because the filters get clogged with paper fibers quickly and require frequent changing.

-Large volumes of printing ink can be clarified quickly and with high efficiency using a high-speed disc centrifuge.
+Large volumes of printing ink can be clarified quickly and efficiently using a high-speed disc centrifuge.
 The high centrifugal force can separate the fine paper fibers and sediment from the ink to make it reusable.

 Refer to our apple juice centrifuge application above.